 TIP: Take the Viking Splash tour in the morning when traffic is lighter.
 Afternoon tours often end up caught in traffic, and this stretches the patience of young riders.

 A perfect activity to cap off Day 1 is to spend the afternoon playing in St. Stephen’s Green.
 After all, time outdoors is the best way to beat jet lag, and a big playground is the perfect reward (or bribe) for attentive listening during the morning’s tour.
 Many tours end here anyway, making this a convenient spot to relax before dinner.
 If the history buffs in the family get antsy, they’ll enjoy finding all the busts and sculptures scattered around the Green, recognizing many of Dublin’s most influential leaders.
+It is definitely one of the most fun places to go in Dublin with kids, and very central to all the sightseeing.

 For families with tweens or teens beyond the playground phase of life, venture up Grafton Street instead.
 Shop and enjoy the colorful street performers, coffee houses and live music venues all along this pedestrian-only boulevard.